PaddlePaddle/Paddle/doc/design/cluster_train/submit-job.md

 trainer_package | str | trainer package file path which user have the access right base_image|str|the [base image](#base-docker-image) for building the [runtime image](#runtime-docker-image) runtime_image|str| [runtime image](#runtime-docker-image)
-memory|str| memory allocated for the job, a plain integer using one of these suffixes: E, P, T, G, M, K cpu_nums|int| CPU count for the job gpu_nums|int| GPU count for the job pservers|int| Parameter Server process count trainers|int| Trainer process count pserver_cpu|int| CPU count for each Parameter Server process
+pservers|int| Parameter Server process count trainers|int| Trainer process count pserver_cpu|int| CPU count for each Parameter Server process